|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Consolidated at San Diego.
 Constructors Number 2155.
 Delivered to the U. S. Army Air Force (USAAF) as B-24D-130-CO Liberator serial number 42-41078.
 Ferried overseas via Hickam Field then across the Pacific piloted by Robeck to Australia.

 Assigned to the 5th Air Force, 90th Bombardment Group, 319th Bombardment Squadron.
 Nicknamed "Ready, Willing and Able" with the nose art of red headed woman seated with one hand on her hair, wearing a blouse.
 This bomber flew at least 59 bombing missions and claimed at least three fighters and a ship.

-16, 1944 during take off from Nadzab Airfield this bomber blew out a tire and suffered damage to the undercarriage, but managed to get airborne.
-Damaged, the piloted salvoed the bombs and ordered the crew to bail out.
-The empty bomber continued to fly on auto-pilot.
-Several P-38 Lightings were ordered to shoot down the bomber, which they did.
+On May 16, 1944 during take off from Nadzab Airfield this bomber blew out a tire and suffered damage to the undercarriage, but managed to get airborne.
+Damaged, the piloted salvoed the bombs and set the B-24 on autopilot and ordered everyone to bail out.
+Afterwards, the empty bomber continued to fly on auto-pilot and several P-38 Lightings were ordered to shoot it down which they did.

-Legacy of the 90th Bombardment Group page 104, "Ready Willing and Able" incorrectly appears twice in the loss listing, confusing this aircraft with B-24D "Cold Steel" 42-41135
+Legacy of the 90th Bombardment Group page 104 "Ready Willing and Able" incorrectly appears twice in the loss listing, confusing this aircraft with B-24D "Cold Steel" 42-41135

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|